 Once you’re through, navigation is made easy with signs, maps and electronic indicators, so make use of them.
 Refer to the signs by the escalators to help determine which side of the platform you should be on.
 Study the Metro map and remember the name of your stop so you don’t miss it.
 The electronic boards on the platform tells you of delays, track work, and when the next trains are arriving.
 When the round lights at the edge of a platform begin to flash, that means a train is approaching — soon you’ll be on your way.

 When the train has come to a complete stop, embarking and disembarking a Metro train requires basic global commuter etiquette.
 Let passengers off before you board.
 Door chimes sound out to indicate opening (“ding ding”) and closing (“ding dong ding dong.”)
 How long they stay open depends on traffic volume.
 Don’t force a door open at any point.
-When you hear the recorded voice of Va. resident Randi Miller ordering you to “step back,” on the overhead PA system, you should listen.
+When you hear the recorded voice of Va. resident Randi Miller ordering you to “step back,” on the overhead PA system, listen.

 It’s good to also adhere to a few other basic rules.
 No food or drink is allowed on the trains.
 You can bring them on board, but make sure it’s covered.
 Don’t crowd the doors.
 It isn’t always possible when traveller volume is high, but moving to the center of the carriage helps.
 Leave the seats near the door for disabled, pregnant and elderly folk.
 I don’t need to explain this one.